carissaeats/carissaeats.github.io/losangeleseats.md

 1. Expanding my palate
 1. Discovering how different fusion cuisines came to be
 1. Connecting with small businesses
-1. Being able to empathize with a more diverse group of people
+1. Empathizing with more diverse groups of people

 Can't wait to see you soon, LA!